Serajul Alam Khan: Career

-Khan as a student of the University of Dhaka created the Nucleus whose aim was the Independence of East Pakistan along with Kazi Aref Ahmed and Abdur Razzaq.
+Khan as a student of the University of Dhaka created the Nucleus whose aim was the separation of East Pakistan along with Kazi Aref Ahmed and Abdur Razzaq.
 The Nucleus helped launch the Six point movement, Eleven Points Programme, designed the flag of independent Bangladesh, picked the national anthem, and the national slogan Joy Bangla.
 It gave the title of Bangabandhu to Sheikh Mujibur Rahman.

 Khan served as the general secretary of the student political organization East Pakistan Chhatra League from 1963 to 1965.

 Together with other members of the Nucleus, Khan created the Bangladesh Liberation Force and an armed wing called the Joy Bangla Bahini which would be present throughout East Pakistan by 1970.
 At the urging of Sheikh Mujibur Rahman, the command structure was expanded to include Sheikh Fazlul Huq Moni, and Tofail Ahmed.
 As a key member of Nucleus, he helped writing and editing Sheikh Mujibur Rahman's historic speech of the 7th March, 1971.
 During the Bangladesh Liberation War, the Bangladesh Liberation Force would be renamed to Mujib Bahini after Sheikh Mujibur Rahman.

 Soon after returning to free the country from dissension within the pro-liberation mainstream power base, Khan became conspicuous between left-of-centre leadership and simmering far-left young radicals.
 He was involved in a political struggle with Sheikh Fazlul Haque Mani.
 He developed an ideological difference from Sheikh Fazlul Haque Mani, due to the former's advocacy of scientific socialism, thus forming the Jatiyo Samajtantrik Dal.
 In 1975, Sheikh Fazlul Haque Mani urged him to join BaKSAL, but he refused.

 After the 7 November 1975 Bangladeshi coup d'état, Khan along with other leaders of Jatiyo Samajtantrik Dal were arrested.
 Khan was in jail from 26 July 1976 to 1 May 1981.
 After being released from jail, he started the publication of Ganakantha newspaper.

 The government of Prime Minister Khaleda Zia prevented Khan from holding meetings at the government owned Hotel Sheraton.